Community Conversations: Emory Talks Climate Action Highlights

 These sessions are a key part of the University continuing progress toward pre-existing greenhouse gas (GHG) emissions reduction goals – 45% by 2030 and reaching net zero emissions by 2050, using a 2010 baseline – and upholding new commitments made by signing Second Nature’s Climate Commitment and by joining the United Nation’s Race to Zero campaign.
 Sign up to join a conversation using this registration link.

 Emory is committed to creating a climate action plan that inspires action at all levels; integrates equity in process and solutions; accounts for the latest science; and addresses Emory’s unique assets, opportunities, history, and context.
 To do this, we need everyone’s help!
-All Emory community members, no matter your familiarity with Emory’s sustainability initiatives, are encouraged to join any of the upcoming Community Conversations:
+All Emory community members, no matter your familiarity with Emory’s sustainability initiatives, are encouraged to register to join any of the upcoming Community Conversations:

 - Thursday, April 6th: 2:00-3:30 pm Goizueta Foundation Center W525, W531